amritsingh/golang_tutorials/revel/sampleapp/README.md

 ## Project

-    "This projects demonstrates now to create POST, GET and DELETE APIs with Revel and GORM"
+    "This projects demonstrates how to create POST, GET and DELETE APIs with Revel and GORM"

 ## Blog